BCO-DMO ERDDAP

 attribute NC_GLOBAL summary String Our investigation of seagrass edge effects on mesopredators and larger predators took place in Back Sound, North Carolina (34 degrees 40 minutes North, 76 degrees 34 minutes West).
 Predation-driven mortality (loss rates of tethered individuals) of blue crabs and pinfish were monitored within a 5,600 m2 seagrass meadow at Jack's Island along the southern rim of Back Sound.
 These predation measurements were collected during June-July, 2015, in connection with the global-scale Zostera Experimental Network study.

-attribute NC_GLOBAL title String Relative predation intensity within temperate seagrass habitat during June 2015 (Habitat_Fragmentation project)
+attribute NC_GLOBAL title String [Nekton predation in seagrass] - Relative predation intensity within temperate seagrass habitat during June 2015 (Habitat_Fragmentation project) (Collaborative Research: Habitat fragmentation effects on fish diversity at landscape scales: experimental tests of multiple mechanisms)

 attribute NC_GLOBAL version String 1